 - Scroll down to all available interactive situation reports

-- Nextclade (sequence analysis webapp)Drag and drop your sequences to assign them to clades and report potential sequence quality issues.
-You can use the tool to analyze sequences before you upload them to a database.
+- Nextclade (sequence analysis webapp)Drag and drop your sequences to assign them to clades, report potential sequence quality issues and view samples on a phylogenetic tree

 - How to run your own phylogenetic analysis of SARS-CoV-2A tutorial walking through running your own analysis using Nextstrain tools

 - Nextstrain discussion forumSee here for previously asked questions about Nextstrain or ask your own

-This section is an index of public Nextstrain builds (datasets) for SARS-CoV-2, organized by geography.
-Some of these builds are maintained by the Nextstrain team and others are maintained by independent research groups.
-See here for more information on what a build is, and see this tutorial for a walkthrough of running your own phylogenetic analysis of SARS-CoV-2 data.
+This section is an index of public Nextstrain datasets for SARS-CoV-2, organized by geography.
+Some of these datasets are maintained by the Nextstrain team and others are maintained by independent research groups.
 If you know of a dataset not listed here, please let us know!
 Please note that inclusion on this list does not indicate an endorsement by the Nextstrain team.